 - Hot water, period.

-The usual lifespan of residential water heaters is between ten and twelve years.
+The typical lifespan of residential water heaters is between ten and twelve years.

-The most common breakdown of residential water heaters that will entail replacement is a leaking tank.
+The most usual malfunction of residential water heaters that will require replacement is a leaking tank.

-Water Heater sizing is a crucial replacement consideration.
+Water Heater sizing is an essential replacement factor.